vkbo/novelWriter/README.md

 ## Key Features

-The text documents of novelWriter uses a format similar to markdown, but with a few extensions and a few omissions.
+The text documents of novelWriter use a format similar to markdown, but with a few extensions and a few omissions.
 Project meta data is stored as XML.

 ### Colour Themes